 Renewable energy and waste management; replacement of fossil fuels with renewable energy, particularly wood biomass, short rotation crops and bio-energy production, as well as management of household and industrial waste.

-Community mobilization; empowerment of rural women - building ownership and trust, as well as development of local action groups based on LEADER principles.
+Community mobilisation; empowerment of rural women - building ownership and trust, as well as development of local action groups based on LEADER principles.

 European accession issues and related policy questions; Application of EU standards in agri-rural and forestry development, as well as implementation of measures in Agriculture and Rural Development Programmes for 2014-20 funded through IPARD II and the European Neighbourhood Instrument.